kieranlaskawyacademic/Laskawy-and-Greener-Fuzzy-set-Qualitative-Analysis-in-Public-Health-fsQCA-Repository/README.md

 End-to-end R Markdown script that performs data preparation, calibration, fsQCA, and generation of all results reported in the manuscript and Online Supplement.

 expanded_data.csv
-Extended analytic dataset produced by the workflow and used for fsQCA.
+Extended dataset produced by the workflow and used for fsQCA.

 What the workflow does